awsdocs/aws-control-tower-guide/doc_source/configuration-updates.md

 **Note**
  The AWS Control Tower console indicates when your landing zone needs to be updated\.
 If you don't see an option to update, your landing zone is already up to date\.

+## About Updates<a name="about-updates"></a>

+Updates are required to correct governance drift, or to move to a new version of AWS Control Tower\.
+To perform a complete update of AWS Control Tower, you must update your landing zone first and then update the enrolled accounts individually\.
+You may need to perform three types of updates at different times\.
++ **A landing zone update:** Most often this type of update is performed by choosing **Update** on the **Settings** page\.
+You may need to perform a landing zone update to repair certain types of drift, and you can choose **Repair** when necessary\.
++ **An update of one or more individual accounts:** You must update accounts if the associated information changes, or if certain types of drift have occurred\.
+Accounts may be updated by following the manual process, or with an automated approach\.
+Both are described in later sections of this page\.
++ **A full update:** A full update includes an update of your landing zone, followed by an update of all the enrolled accounts in your registered OU\.
+Full updates are required with a new release of AWS Control Tower such as 2\.3, 2\.4, and so forth\.

-## Updating Your Landing Zone<a name="update-controltower"></a>
+## Update Your Landing Zone<a name="update-controltower"></a>

 The easiest way to update your AWS Control Tower landing zone is through the **Settings** page\.
 Navigate to the **Settings** page by choosing **Settings** in the left navigation\.

 The **Settings** page shows you the current version of your landing zone, and it lists any updated versions that may be available\.
 You can choose the **Update** button if you need to update your version\.
 If the **Update** button appears greyed\-out, you do not need to update\.

 **Note**
 Alternatively, you can update your landing zone manually\.
 The update takes approximately the same amount of time, whether you use the **Update ** button or the manual process\.
+To perform a manual update of your landing zone only, see steps 1 and 2 that follow\.

-The following procedure walks you through the steps of updating your landing zone manually\.
+The following procedure walks you through the steps of a full update for AWS Control Tower manually\.
+To update an individual account, start at Step 3\.

 **To update your landing zone manually**